 Female Lions Do More Hunting Than Males

-Take that, gender roles.
 Female lions tend to be the primary hunters in their prides, while male lions tend to enjoy the leftovers from the female lions' hard work.
+Typical.
+Right, ladies?

 Dirty Dancing: Havana Nights Was Originally a Political Movie

-The script the unpopular Dirty Dancing sequel was based on was originally a political romance.
+The script for the unpopular Dirty Dancing sequel that was released in 2004 was originally a political romance.
 Written by NPR's Peter Sagal, the original script was called Cuba Mine and told the story of the romance between a Cuban revolutionary and an American teen in the 1950s.
 Welcome to Hollywood, where a script for a political period piece can be transformed into a romantic dance-movie sequel.